marcinjahn/technology-notebook/src/docs/programming/angular/ngrx.md

 NgRx is a framework for managing application state.
 Without it, our apps would
 typically:

-- manage app state via services;
+- manage app state via (stateful) services;
 - services would be accessed from various components;
 - there would be no control over state mutations.

 NgRx is an Angular version of Redux - React's state management framework.
 It makes use of RxJS making the state observable.
+It makes our components less dependent on services, and it makes services simpler and stateless.

 ::: tip
 NgRx is an overkill for smaller applications.